anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.rst

 this communication, clearly defined interfaces are introduced, and protocols designed.
 Even though the architecture of a Telco network is systematically formalized on the worldwide level, heterogeneity of services, functions, interfaces, and protocols cannot be avoided.
-By adding the multi-vendor approach in implementation of Telco networks, the outcome is indeed a system with remarkably high level of complexity which requires significant efforts for managing and operating it.
+By adding the multi-vendor approach in implementation of Telco networks, the outcome is a system with a remarkably high level of complexity that requires significant effort for managing and operating it.

 To ensure proper support and flawless work in the large ecosystem of end user services, a formalized approach directed